The Pillage of Rome (The Play)

 JOVIUS.

-Let us toast to their ultimate defeat!
+Let us drink to their final defeat!

 HONORIUS.

-Shortly, we shall toast to that and much more!
+Shortly—we shall toast to that and much more!

 JOVIUS.